apache/echarts-doc/en/api/echarts-instance.md

 + [only yAxis](option.html#xAxis) or [only yAxis](option.html#yAxis):

-    For example, convert a axis coord to pixel value:
+    For example, convert an axis coord to pixel value:
     ```ts
     // In the xAxis with id 'x0' (type: number),
     // convert coord 3000 to the horizontal pixel coordinate: